con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > sgra dang ldan pa rnams kyi mchog /
 > 	% a chen po'i - monlam; mtha' klas - monlam;

-The great Mañjughoṣa and the great sound,
+Great Mañjughoṣa, sound ever supreme,
-Whose roar is unique in the threefold world,
+A roar unique unto the threefold world,
-He is the voice that reaches the ends of space,
+The voice that reaches every bound of space,
-The greatest of all those endowed with voices.
+Pre-eminent amongst all voice-endowed.
 (76)

 * It seems likely that the ancient translation placed *mahān* in the first *pāda*, qualifying Mañjughoṣa.
 The translators of VV, however, did not take it that way; they treat 'jam dbyangs chen po as if translating mañjughoṣa, and omit entirely VV's gloss of mahān.